-As an intern with ASA you will have the opportunity to learn field ecology techniques, develop your own independent research project and boost your career, all while experiencing the beauty of the Peruvian Amazon and contributing to conservation!
+With ASA you will have the opportunity to learn field ecology techniques, develop your own independent research project and boost your career, all while experiencing the beauty of the Peruvian Amazon and contributing to conservation!

 What you’ll learn:

 Our program has been designed to help you develop the skills and experience you need to pursue a career in field biology or conservation, whether you hope to continue to work in the tropics or closer to home.
 In our 4, 8 and 12-week sessions you’ll learn by working directly with our expert team through structured academic and research-based activities.
-Our interns work on and contribute to projects in the following areas:
+Our participants work on and contribute to projects in the following areas:

 - Biological Research and Monitoring